Residential

 Residential sector has a large share of energy use

-The residential sector accounts for about one quarter of the energy used in Ireland.
-It is also responsible for 19% of the energy-related CO2 emissions.
+The residential sector accounts for almost one quarter of the energy used in Ireland.
+It is also responsible for 15.5% of the energy-related CO2 emissions.
 The fuel shares are relatively stable, with a gradual increase in the share of electricity, gas and of renewables and a continuing though gradual decline in coal, peat and oil use.
-It is notable that electricity consumption over the period was at its highest in 2021.
+It is notable that electricity consumption over the period was at its highest in 2022.

 Residential Final Energy Demand